Meisa Kuroki

-Satsuki Shimabukuro (Japanese: 島袋 さつき, Shimabukuro Satsuki, b.
-28 May 1988 in Okinawa Prefecture, Japan), better known by her stage name Meisa Kuroki (Japanese: 黒木 メイサ, Kuroki Meisa), is a Japanese actress, model and singer.
+Satsuki Shimabukuro (Japanese: 島袋 さつき, Shimabukuro Satsuki, Born on 28 May 1988 in Okinawa Prefecture, Japan), better known by her stage name Meisa Kuroki (Japanese: 黒木 メイサ, Kuroki Meisa), is a Japanese actress, model and singer.
 She is represented by the agency Sweet Power and is signed to Sony Music Japan.
 She made her acting debut in 2004.
 She has modeled for the popular Japanese fashion magazine JJ, among others, and is the current Japanese representative for Epson and Giorgio Armani.
 She has appeared in numerous television dramas, commercials, films, and stage productions.

-Biography
+Kuroki released her debut single "Like This" in 2008, followed by the extended play Hellcat (2009).
+Her debut studio album, Magazine (2011) peaked at number six on the Oricon and featured her first top fifteen single, "LOL!".
+Kuroki is best known for the song "Wired Life", which served as an ending theme for the anime series Blue Exorcist.
+It was included on her second studio album, Unlocked (2012).
+Since its release, Kuroki has focused solely on her acting career.

 Early life and career

 Kuroki was born Satsuki Shimabukuro in Okinawa, Japan.
 While in her second year of junior high school in Okinawa, Kuroki was discovered by a fashion scout and subsequently began modeling, initially modeling exclusively for the popular fashion magazine JJ.
 While studying at the Okinawa Actors School, from which she graduated in 2007, she was a member of the institution's B.B.
 Waves group.
 Kuroki is one-quarter Brazilian.